m4rkw/tethery/README.md

 vSSH seems to crash intermittently.
 Not sure why this is yet, but I will raise it with the author.

+Update 17/11/15: I have received a response from Velestar about the intermittent crash, they are looking into it.

 Setup
 -----